Victoria Pendleton: 2001–2008

-In January, Pendleton competed in a subsequent meeting of the World Cup, which took place in Manchester.
-She claimed second place in the 500 m time trial.
+In January, Pendleton competed in a subsequent meeting of the World Cup in Manchester, where she claimed second place in the 500 m time trial.
 She then won her first world title after finishing first in the sprint at the 2005 UCI Track Cycling World Championships in Los Angeles.
-She overcame Anna Meares in the semi-finals, before triumphing against Tamilla Abassova in the final.
-She became the first British woman to become a track cycling world champion since Beryl Burton in 1966, and the first British woman to become world sprint champion.
-Afterwards, Pendleton acknowledged, "Riding against Anna Meares in the semi-final was the hardest part of this.
-I'd never beaten her before and she nailed me in the Commonwealth Games [...]
-My coach Shane Sutton told me how much I wanted it and needed it and I just had to ride like it was the last race I would ever ride."
+She overcame Anna Meares in the semi-finals before defeating Tamilla Abassova in the final.
+She became the first British woman to be a track cycling world champion since Beryl Burton in 1966.
 At the 2005–06 World Cup event in Manchester, Pendleton won the sprint and finished third in both the keirin and 500 m time trial.

 At the 2006 Commonwealth Games in Melbourne, she won a silver medal in the 500 m time trial (behind Anna Meares).
 She then defeated Meares in the final of the sprint to secure the gold medal.
 The following month, at the 2006 UCI Track Cycling World Championships in Bordeaux, Pendleton was unable to defend her world sprint title.
-She finished in second position after she was beaten by Natalia Tsylinskaya in the final.
-In the keirin, an incident with rival Anna Meares caused Meares to be relegated, but Pendleton was left unable to challenge for a medal.
+She finished runner-up after she was beaten by Natalia Tsylinskaya in the final.
+In the keirin, an incident with rival Anna Meares caused Meares to be relegated and left Pendleton unable to challenge for a medal.
 Meares apologised afterwards, but the incident started a long-term rivalry between the pair.
-Pendleton won three gold medals at the Manchester leg of the 2006-07 Track Cycling World Cup, securing victories in the sprint, keirin and 500 m time trial.
+Pendleton won three gold medals at the Manchester leg of the 2006–07 Track Cycling World Cup, securing victories in the sprint, keirin and 500 m time trial.

 At the 2007 UCI Track Cycling World Championships, she won the team sprint alongside Shanaze Reade, the sprint (overcoming Guo Shuang in the final), and the keirin.
 In December, she won gold in the keirin at the 2007–08 World Cup event in Sydney.
-At the end of 2007, she was named Sunday Times Sportswoman of the Year.
-Pendleton was also voted Sports Journalists' Association's sportswoman of the year.
+At the end of 2007, she was named Sunday Times Sportswoman of the Year and the Sports Journalists' Association's Sportswoman of the Year.